ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## HTTP/1.1 Response {#resp1}

-The proxy SHALL indicate a successful response by replying with the following
+The UDP proxy SHALL indicate a successful response by replying with the following requirements:
-requirements:

 * the HTTP status code on the response SHALL be 101 (Switching Protocols).